 Consider what fill material you want your bag to have.
-If you are not going to be doing much wet weather camping or plan on a several multi-day backpacking trips, go with a down bag because it will be lighter for its warmth.
-If you will be on a multi-week trip on the coast in November, consider going with synthetic since it stays warmer when wet than down.
-Synthetic bags are also less expensive, and can be good budget options.
+If you are not going to be doing much wet weather camping or plan on several multi-day backpacking trips, go with a down bag because it will be lighter for its warmth.
+If you are on a multi-week journey on the coast in November, consider going with synthetic since it stays warmer when wet than down.
+Synthetic bags are also less expensive and can be useful budget options.
 However, now with new hydrophobic down technology, getting your down sleeping bag wet is slightly less of an issue and many manufacturers are using this treated down in their bags.

 Also consider what shape and style will work best, and what features you want.
-If you or your children are just camping out in the back yard or going to the campground for the weekend check out our Best Camping Sleeping Bag Review.
+If you or your children are just camping out in the backyard or going to the campground for the weekend, consider checking out the check out our Best Camping Sleeping Bag Review.
 But if you're hopping on the John Muir Trail for three weeks, you'll probably want a lightweight backpacking sleeping bag like one of the down bags in our Women's Review or something from the Best Backpacking Sleeping Bag Review.
-Features we like are stash pockets, draft collars and soft liner materials.
+Features we like are stash pockets, draft collars, and soft liner materials.

 Why Do Women Sleep Colder?

-Because of this wonderful fat layer, women are actually better at moderating body temperatures and conserving heat than men.
+Because of this wonderful fat layer, women are better at moderating body temperatures and conserving heat than men.
 The problem is, when keeping the core heated, the body pulls warm blood away from the hands and feet.
-Extremity temperatures vary greatly when compared to internal organs, and this in turn dictates how hot or cold we feel.
-Women tend to get cold extremities more often, and therefore feel colder.
+Extremity temperatures vary significantly when compared to internal organs, and this, in turn, dictates how hot or cold we feel.
+Women tend to get cold extremities more often and therefore feel colder.
 But you know how the saying goes ladies, cold hands = warm heart.

 Female Specific Features